-The following outline is a general idea of how the Zailo conspiracy theorists came up with the Z theory and the extreme measures they use in an attempt to sound more credible:
+The following outline is a general idea of how the Zailo conspiracists came up with the Z theory and the extreme measures they use in an attempt to sound more credible:

 1. Pick a high profile murder that happened.

 2. Postulate a conspiracy was behind the murder (the Z’s did it, the Government is corrupt, the police are corrupt, blah, blah,).
 This is all you need to get going, but there are a few techniques you can use to fill in the blanks about what really happened during the murder.
 (In this case, make a claim the Z’s had the help of Law Enforcement and claim they directed the killers on how to carry out the murder.
 Don’t worry about making your theory sound plausible, just worry about promoting your conspiracy theory.
 Use every platform available on social media to convince others your theory is the only one that is plausible.)

 3. Cherry pick factoids, take details out of context, mine quotes from public figures, elevate obscure minor incidents to center stage (eg: Jason parked his car facing away from the house), juxtapose unrelated events, OBSESS over coincidence (Jason parked his vehicle the wrong way), point to suspicious lack of evidence that (if it existed) would support your theory (Jason contaminated the entire crime scene so now there is no forensic evidence to support your theory), and always, always have pictures with big red arrows pointing to NOTHING in particular.

 The general rule is: stitch together everything that vaguely supports your theory or calls into question the mainstream explanation and IGNORE OR DENY EVERYTHING THAT DOES FIT (The Calgary drug bust for example).

 4. Develop believers (gather as many people as possible to share your conspiracy story) a conspiracy needs to be exposed and one person crying in the wilderness, will UNlikely be heard.
 Worse, they may be silenced by the Zailo supporters (anyone who disagrees with your theory basically).
-(Use multiple pseudo names to give the appearance you have a lot of supporters)
+(Use multiple pseudo names to give the appearance you have hundreds of supporters)